Tina Turner: Family and relationships

-Turner likened her early relationship with Ike Turner to that of a "brother and sister from another lifetime".
-They were platonic friends from the time they met in 1956 until 1960.
-Their affair began while Ike was with his live-in girlfriend Lorraine Taylor.
-They became intimate when she went to sleep with him after another musician threatened to go into her room.
+Turner likened her early relationship with Ike Turner to that of a "brother and sister from another lifetime."
+They were initially platonic friends, and she eventually moved into his house.
+They became intimate one night in January 1960 after Ike had broken up with his girlfriend Lorraine Taylor.
+Turner later recalled that she had gone to sleep in his bed after another musician threatened to enter her room.
+She became pregnant, and Ike soon reconciled with Taylor.

-After recording "A Fool in Love" in 1960, a pregnant Turner told Ike that she did not want to continue their relationship; he responded by striking her in the head with a wooden shoe stretcher.
-Turner recalled that this incident was the first time he "instilled fear" in her, but she decided to stay with him because she "really did care about him".
-After the birth of their son Ronnie in October 1960, they moved to Los Angeles in 1962 and married in Tijuana.
+After recording "A Fool in Love" in 1960, Turner told Ike she did not want to continue the relationship.
+She stated that he responded by striking her in the head with a wooden shoe stretcher.
+Turner said the incident was the first time he instilled fear in her, but she chose to stay because she "really did care about him."
+Following the birth of their son Ronnie in October 1960, they moved to Los Angeles in 1962 and married in Tijuana.
 In 1963, Ike purchased a house in the View Park area.
-They brought their son Ronnie, Turner's son Craig, and Ike's two sons with Lorraine (Ike Jr. and Michael) from St. Louis to live with them.
-She later revealed in I, Tina that Ike was violent and promiscuous throughout their marriage, which led to her suicide attempt in 1968 by overdosing on Valium pills.
-She said, "It was my relationship with Ike that made me most unhappy.
+Shortly thereafter, they brought their son Ronnie, Turner's son Craig, and Ike's two sons with Taylor (Ike Jr. and Michael) from St. Louis to live with them.

+Ike's violence and infidelity during their marriage led Turner to attempt suicide in 1968 by overdosing on Valium pills.
+She later said, "It was my relationship with Ike that made me most unhappy.
 At first, I had really been in love with him.
 Look what he'd done for me.
 But he was totally unpredictable."
-Later on, in his old age, Ike was diagnosed with bipolar disorder.
+She later wrote: He threw hot coffee in my face, giving me third-degree burns.

+He used my nose as a punching bag so many times that I could taste blood running down my throat when I sang.

+He broke my jaw.
+And I couldn't remember what it was like not to have a black eye.